Last updated on March 31, 2022

 Before we get to the sites, the printer is kind of important.
 Any old printer will get the job done but it might not be what you’re expecting.
 Some printers are better than others in general, of course, but what’s the best printer for proxies?
 Inkjet printers are generally hailed as good options.
 If you want to really step up your game, though, laser color printers will be your best friend.

 When it comes to proxy sites, I actually had some trouble finding a good one.
-My recommendation is going to go to MTG Print.
+My recommendation is going to go to Printing Proxies.

-Their site is easy to use, intuitive, and they’ve got a bunch of options you can mess with for your proxies.
-You can print a whole deck at once which is great.
+Their site is easy to use, has a mass card list upload, and they’ve got a bunch of options you can mess with for your proxies.
+You can print a whole deck at once, which is great.
 They’ve also got an easy dropdown menu where you can choose which version of each card you want to print.
-And their website is nice to look at, which isn’t super important but it gets a stamp of approval from me anyway.

 Proxy Photoshop and PDF Templates